Skip to content

 How It Works

-• All validations must pass (AND logic)
+• All check conditions must pass (AND logic)

-• If any validation fails, execution stops
+• If any condition fails, execution stops and the error is returned

-• Validations run before any resource action executes
+• Runs before any resource action executes

-Validation Expressions
+Check Expressions

 yaml